Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Energy Teleportation and Redfield Equation

 \subsection{Two-qubit Model of Energy Teleportation}

-The minimal QET model, known as the two-particle Hotta model \cite{hotta2011quantum}, considers interacting Heisenberg spin-1/2 particle pair as qubits A and B, possessed by Alice and Bob, respectively.
-The Hamiltonian of this model in the standard QET protocol is designed with zero ground energy, and the protocol is performed in ground state.
-For the general QET protocol, the initial state is not the entangled ground state but rather an arbitrary quantum state \cite{PhysRevA.110.052424}.
-The Hamiltonian of the system is set as
+The minimal QET model, also known as the two-particle Hotta model \cite{hotta2011quantum}, considers two interacting spin-$1/2$ particles as qubits $A$ and $B$, possessed by Alice and Bob, respectively.
+In the original formulation, the Hamiltonian is chosen such that the ground-state energy is zero, and the protocol is performed on the ground state.
+In more general QET settings, however, the initial state may be mixed \cite{PhysRevA.110.052424}.
+The system Hamiltonian is given by